 The custodian also may make available to the Registrant other services intended to help the Registrant manage and further develop its business enterprise.
 These services may include professional, compliance, legal and business consulting, publications and conferences on practice management, information technology, business succession, regulatory compliance, employee benefits providers, human capital consultants, insurance and marketing.
 In addition, custodians may make available, arrange and/or pay vendors for these types of services rendered to the Registrant by independent third parties.
 The custodian may discount or waive fees it would otherwise charge for some of these services or pay all or a part of the fees of a third-party providing these services to the Registrant.
 The Registrant's recommendation that clients maintain their assets in accounts at Schwab may be based in part on the benefit to the Registrant of the availability of some of the foregoing products and services and other arrangements and not solely on the nature, cost or quality of custody and brokerage services provided by the custodian, which may create a potential conflict of interest.
 From time to time, certain IARs of the Registrant or groups of those IARs may receive specific benefits from broker-dealers generally for those IARs to custody client assets with those broker-dealers at a time when those IARs are changing their affiliations.
 LPL Financial provides transition assistance payments in the form of forgivable and non-forgivable loans to certain IARs of the Registrant who are also registered representatives of LPL Financial.
 All such transition assistance payments are made to those persons in their capacities as registered representatives of LPL Financial.
+The Registrant and its IARs from time to time also receive reduced cost or free admission to educational events sponsored by custodians

-The Registrant's Chief Compliance Officer remains available to address any questions that a client or prospective client may have regarding the above arrangements and any corresponding perceived conflict of interest any such arrangement may create.
+The Registrant's Chief Compliance Officer is available to address any questions that a client or prospective client may have regarding the above arrangements and any corresponding perceived conflict of interest any such arrangement may create.